- Cancer Information

-Seeing a medical specialist can require a lot of travel, particularly if you live in a rural or regional area.
-There are several ways you can save money on travel costs to and from your hospital appointments.
+Having treatment for cancer can require a lot of travel to and from your medical appointments.
+If you live in a rural or regional area, there are several ways you can save money on travel costs.

 - Make a patient transport claim